 Another interesting issue it takes up is the definition of the Final Girl – with Heather Langenkamp in particular asking why it has to be a Final Girl ie. why the particular trope has to be defined along gender lines?
 We also get Caroline Williams attempting to claim that the chainsaw rape scene in The Texas Chainsaw Massacre 2 (1986) was actually an act of feminist empowerment!

-In Search of Darkness Part II (2020) was a sequel.
+In Search of Darkness II: A Journey Into ’80s Horror Continues (2020) was a sequel.
 The same creative team later made In Search of Tomorrow: A Journey Through ‘80s Sci-Fi Cinema (2022), discussing 1980s science-fiction films.